bwarren2/summerhack19/PITCHME.md

 For professors, we want:

 @ul
-- To make lectures more effectively cultivate knowledge in learners
+- Better knowledge sharing into students
 - Calibration of the lecture in real time
 @ulend